writetome51-2/calendar-month/README.md

 # CalendarMonth

-A Typescript class for generating data representing a calendar month
+A Typescript class for generating data representing a calendar month, especially for display

 ## API